Wrong: BTC spot order with 3 decimals

 Hyperliquid rejects orders with wrong precision.
-BTC requires 5 decimal places, some memecoins need 2, others need 8.
+BTC requires 5 decimal places for size, PURR needs 0 (whole integers only), and others vary from 0 to 8.
 If you hardcode precision, your bot breaks when trading new assets.
 This guide shows you how to query metadata and calculate valid order sizes dynamically.

 The precision problem